Father John Redmond Catholic Secondary School and Regional Arts Centre

 Father John Redmond Catholic Secondary School and Regional Arts Centre (also known as Father John Redmond, Father John Redmond CSS and RAC, FJRCSS, FJR, or Redmond in short) is a Catholic high school in Toronto, Ontario, Canada.
 It is located in the New Toronto area of Etobicoke.
 It is operated by the Toronto Catholic District School Board (previously the Metropolitan Separate School Board) as a regional art school for grades 9-12.

 Redmond was founded in the spring of 1985 as the south campus of Etobicoke's first Catholic high school, Michael Power/St. Joseph High School, merged in 1982 and then became a separate, standard high school in 1986.
 The Regional Arts Program has since started in 2006.
 The school was named after Father John Redmond C.S.B.
 (1934-September 21, 1981), a teacher, coach, educator, priest, and principal of Michael Power.

 History

-Origins

-Father John Redmond C.S.B. was born in Weston, Ontario in 1934 and aspired to helping others all his life.
-He was a faithful priest, dedicated teacher and accomplished coach.
-Educated in Toronto at St. Michael's College School and later University of Windsor, Father Redmond was ordained a Basilian priest in 1963.

-His entire professional teaching career, which spanned from 1963 to his death on September 21, 1981, revolved around Michael Power Catholic High School.
-He was the school's athletic director for thirteen years, principal from 1976 to 1981, and nineteen years as a teacher.
-He helped develop thousands of Etobicoke teenagers into responsible adults through his example of a Christian life and through the discipline of sport.

-Under Redmond's tutelage, Power won fifteen Toronto and District College School Athletic Association Track Championships and, provincially, nine out of ten Ontario Federation of Secondary Schools Association Crowns.
-In 1976, an American reporter wrote that the Power track team won a US invitational meet over 243 schools "handily".

-Redmond was inducted into the Etobicoke Sports Hall of Fame in 1999.